Ellery Balcombe: 2023–24 season

 Following involvement in Brentford's 2023–24 pre-season matchday squads, Balcombe began the regular season as third-choice goalkeeper, behind new signing Mark Flekken and the departed David Raya's deputy Thomas Strakosha.
 On 26 August 2023, Balcombe was included in a competitive matchday squad for the first time since September 2020, when he remained an unused substitute during a 1–1 Premier League draw with Crystal Palace.
 Three days later, he made his competitive debut for the club with a start in a EFL Cup second round match versus Newport County.
 With the score 1–1 after extra time, Balcombe saved two penalties in the resulting shoot-out, helping Brentford to victory.
 On 3 October 2023, Balcombe signed a new four-year contract, with a one-year option.
 He was an unused substitute on five occasions during the 2023–24 season.

-2024–25 season and loans to St Mirren and Motherwell
+2024–2026 and Scottish Premiership loans

 On 24 May 2024, Balcombe joined Scottish Premiership club St Mirren on loan for the duration of the 2024–25 season.
 After making 26 appearances and playing European football for the first time in his career, Balcombe was recalled on 5 January 2025.
 On 23 January, he joined Scottish Premiership club Motherwell on loan until the end of the season and made 12 appearances.

+Balcombe made one substitute appearance during the 2025–26 pre-season period and remained with Brentford for the entire season.
+He was an unused substitute during three regular season matches.
+Balcombe made one friendly appearance during the 2026–27 pre-season period and in August 2026 he signed a new three-year contract, with the option of a further year.
+Balcombe made his second senior Brentford appearance with a start in a 2–1 EFL Cup third round victory over Reading on 15 September 2026.